Top 10 Tips to Save on Electricity

 Modern power boards have evolved into smart docking stations.
 They come with features to limit power draw, put appliances into sleep mode, and regulate the power being delivered.

-All of this aids up to a noticeable saving on your quarterly power bill.
+All of this adds up to a noticeable saving on your quarterly power bill.